Muninder Adavelli

-Reading a trusted review feels like experiencing the product or service firsthand, ensuring you have a clear idea of what to expect when engaging with a business.
-Which is why a person who reads online reviews feels assured they're making the right call.
+Reading a trusted review feels like experiencing the product or service firsthand, ensuring you have a clear idea of what to expect.
+This is why a person who reads online reviews feels assured they’re making the right call.

-We've compiled the most compelling facts about online reviews' influence with these informative online reviews statistics.
+We’ve compiled the most compelling facts about online reviews’ influence with these informative statistics on online reviews.

 Consumers depend on the online reputation of a business before choosing to support them.
 The importance of online reviews is to give consumers a way to share their shopping experiences with others.